 Fix #4 – Run an SFC Scan

 Windows uses system files regularly to maintain sessions and functionality.
 If for some reason, these system files get corrupted, the system can freeze, crash, or even run into other problems.
-This may be the reason for the ‘Display driver failed to start’ issue.
+This may be the reason for the ‘Display driver failed to start Windows 10’ issue.
 Fortunately, these files can be checked for any issues using the ‘System File Checker’ tool.
 To run the SFC scan, follow these instructions:

 1) Press Windows+S and type “cmd” in the Search box.
 Open the Command Prompt as administrator.

 2) Enter the following command: “sfc /scannow” and press Enter.

 3) Once the scan is complete, restart the PC.